Pierre François Étienne Bouvet de Maisonneuve: Service on Amazone in Linois's squadron

 On 17 February 1803, Bouvet was appointed to the frigate Atalante, under Captain Gaudin-Beauchêne, in the division of Rear-Admiral Linois sent to recover the French colonies of the Indies according to the terms of the Treaty of Amiens, under the overall command of General Decaen.
 The division, comprising four frigates and two fluyts, departed Brest on 6 March 1803, and arrived at Mauritius on 21 August.
 Upon arrival, it was informed of the outbreak of the War of the Third Coalition.

 In the course of October, the division sailed to Batavia and Atalante detached to ferry the new commercial attaché, Jean-Baptiste Cavaignac, to Muscat, in Oman; she rejoined the division after the Battle of Pulo Aura.
 After a port call in Batavia.
-Belle-Poule and Atalante detached and conducted independent commerce raiding cruises, while Linois returned to Mauritius; They notably captured the East Indiamen Athia, Princess Royal and Heroism.
+Belle Poule and Atalante detached and conducted independent commerce raiding cruises, while Linois returned to Mauritius; They notably captured the East Indiamen Athia, Princess Royal and Heroism.

-Returned to Mauritius, Bouvet married his cousin Henriette Périer d'Hauterive on 1 June 1804, before departing on the 20th.
+On his return to Mauritius, Bouvet married his cousin Henriette Périer d'Hauterive on 1 June 1804, before departing on the 20th.
 With Linois' division, he cruised in the Gulf of Bengal, took part in the Battle of Vizagapatam on 15 September 1804, and returned to Mauritius in October with several prizes.
 Bouvet took part in another commerce raiding expedition between December 1804 and April 1805.

 Governor Decaen having sent Linois back to France, the division departed in May 1805; while attempting to rejoining it, on 3 November 1805, Atalante was washed ashore by a gust of wind and wrecked near the Cape of Good Hope.
 Captain Gaudin-Beauchêne sent Bouvet to Mauritius with despatches for governor Decaen, and he embarked on the American brig Charles, but was taken prisoner by a British cruiser, HMS Pitt, and taken to Mumbai.
 Bouvent was released on parole on 15 September 1806, and sailed to La Réunion to visit his family.